schwarzer-vulpecula/mini-forum-rails/posts.markdown

 ## Input For Notifying Users

-Moderators and Administrators have the ability to notify everyone with their posts.
-Passing the input to the server is not a difficult task, but how to handle it is not as straightforward.
+Moderators and Administrators have the ability to notify everyone when a post by them is created.
+Passing this parameter to the server is not a difficult task, but how to handle it is not as straightforward.
 Since this parameter should not be part of the `Post` model, it should not be saved to the database.

 Initially, it made sense to make this parameter virtual inside the `Post` model.
 We can then create the appropriate notifications if the parameter is set to true.
 However, this is a strange way of doing things as `Post` models should not be able to create `Notification` models.
 They should not even reference each other in the first place!